petitnau/algoml/contracts/crowdfund/README.md

 Crowdfunding applications are a great way to gain some money for a project.
 A typical crowdfunding application is based on three actors:

-- the *project creator*, which defines the project, the amount of funds needed and a time window,
+- the *project creator*, which defines the project, the amount of funds needed and a time window
-- the *donators*, who donate money to the project,
+- the *donators*, who donate money to the project
 - a *middle man*, which holds the donated funds until the time window defined by the project creator ends.

 Often, crowdfunding applications work with a model called all-or-nothing, which means that if the goal is not reached in time, the project creator does not receive the donated funds, and instead the donators can claim their money back.